Bohr chaoticity of principal algebraic actions and Riesz product measures: Concluding remarks: toral polynomials

-However, deducing Bohr chaoticity of $X_f$ directly from that of $X_g$ is not immediate, as one would have to consider weighted averages along boxes in $\Z^d$ and the multidimensional weights $\{w_{\bn}\}$.
-The more immediate solution is to observe that since $g$ with $\mathsf m(g)>0$ is $m$-good for some sufficiently large $m$ (Theorem \ref{thm:mgood_d=1}, without loss of generality, we may assume that $g$ is irreducible), then $f(z_1,\ldots,z_d)=g(z_1)$ is also $m$-good, but now viewed as a polynomial in $d$-variables.
+\begin{proof}[Proof of Theorem \ref{thm:toral}] Since $g$ with $\mathsf m(g)>0$ is $m$-good for some sufficiently large $m$ by Theorem \ref{thm:mgood_d=1}, and $f(z_1,\ldots,z_d)=g(z_1)$ is also $m$-good, but now viewed as a polynomial in $d$-variables.
 Indeed, if $f(\bz)=g(z_1)$ divides a non-trivial polynomial $h$ of the form

 with $\varepsilon _\bn=\varepsilon_{(n_1,n_2,\ldots,n_d)} \in \{-2,-1,0,1,2\}$, then by rewriting $h$ as